Mould in airconiditioner

 How to prevent mould in an air conditioner?

 Preventing mould growth in your air conditioner involves regular inspection and cleaning.
-In general,
+Follow these steps to keep your air conditioner mould-free:

-2. Perform a visual inspection of vents and ducts at least once a year.
+• Perform a visual inspection of vents and ducts at least once a year to identify potential mould buildup.

-3. Place a new SAN-AIR™ V3R Split System Reactive Gel behind the machine filter of your air conditioner every 10-12 weeks for ongoing mould prevention.
-Ensure secure positioning that does not obstruct airflow.
+For split systems, place a SAN-AIR™ V3R Split System Reactive Gel behind the machine filter of your air conditioner every 10–12 weeks.
+Ensure the gel is securely positioned to avoid obstructing airflow while continuously treating the air for mould spores.

 Limiting the use of your air conditioner when not necessary is also an effective strategy for mould prevention.